 When you log in to your MyHeritage dashboard, you’ll find a range of these tools available for you to find.
 The only issue that we found was that while they might be helpful and intuitive, they make the research effort feel a little dead end.

 Unfortunately, MyHeritage falls short when providing tools that add context to your information.
 That is, they do help you dissect the information, but providing you with the resources to give meaning to the details you get isn’t their strongest suit.

 Fortunately, they allow you to download your raw DNA data off of their platform.
 That gives you the opportunity to upload your information through another website that might be able to put your DNA profile into better perspective for more practical application.

 MyHeritage DNA – Is It Accurate?

-Can you rely on the results provided by MyHeritage DNA?
+Can you rely on the DNA results provided by MyHeritage DNA?
 Are their findings accurate?
-When taking any sort of at-home DNA testing kit, it’s important to remember that there is no such technology that lets these companies tell for certain what happened in your family’s past.
+When taking any sort of at-home DNA test kit, it’s important to remember that there is no such technology that lets these companies tell for certain what happened in your family’s past.